arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/camera-to-bitmap-sd-card/content.md

 #include "himax.h"  // Exclusive Camera library for the Portenta Vision Shield
 HM01B0 himax;
 Camera cam(himax);
+FrameBuffer fb; // Buffer to save the capture
 ```

 For the bitmap headers binary file we will need some information like the resolution of the image, the bits per pixel and more, so we define our settings as shown: